2014 United States House of Representatives elections in North Carolina: District 9

 The 9th district is located in south-central North Carolina and includes parts of Iredell, Mecklenburg and Union counties.
-The incumbent is Republican Robert Pittenger, who has represented the district since 2013.
+The incumbent was Republican Robert Pittenger, who had represented the district since 2013.
 He was elected with 52% of the vote in 2012, succeeding retiring Republican incumbent Sue Myrick.
 The district has a PVI of R+8.

-Pittenger had considered running for the U.S. Senate but is instead running for re-election.
+Pittenger had considered running for the U.S. Senate but instead ran for re-election.

-No Democrat filed to run for the seat, making this district the only one in the state not being contested by both major parties in 2014.
-There is a write-in campaign for candidate Shawn Eckles of Iredell County.